-This extensive GIIA stretches from Littlehampton in the west to Brighton and Hove in the east and includes Worthing and Shoreham-by-Sea and includes two rivers, the Arun and the Ouse that connect the coast with the south Downs and Weald.
+This extensive GIIA stretches from Littlehampton in the west to Seaford and Newhaven in the east, including Worthing, Shoreham-by-Sea and Brighton and Hove.
+It includes two rivers, the Arun and the Ouse that connect the coast with the south Downs and Weald.
 There are multiple issues in this GIIA, with a commonality of needs, requiring co-ordinated action on many fronts.